Unnyul County: Transportation

-Unryul county is served by the Ŭnnyul Line of the Korean State Railway.
+Ŭnryul county is served by the Ŭnnyul Line of the Korean State Railway.

 Mining

-The Unryul iron mine, located north of Unryul-ŭp, is one of North Korea's leading sources of iron ore.
+The Ŭnryul iron mine, located north of Ŭnryul-ŭp, is one of North Korea's leading sources of iron ore.
 A 4.6 km belt conveyor, built in 1975, carries waste rock from the mine to the coast.
 The rock has been used to build dikes between offshore islets and reclaim shallow bays for farming, fishing and salt evaporation.

+Features

+Namsan is a 148-metre peak in Ŭnryul.